bagustris/speech-recognition-course/M4_Language_Modeling/readme.md

 $$P\left( w_{1}\ldots w_{n} \right) = P\left( w_{1}| < s > \right) \times P\left( w_{2} \right|\ w_{1}) \times P\left( w_{3} \right|\ w_{2}) \times \ldots \times P( < /s > \ |\ w_{n})
 $$

-(where we revert to the case of a bigram model just to keep notation simple).
+(where we revert to the case of a bigram model just to keep the notation simple).
 We are now talking about a test set containing multiple sentences, so at sentence boundaries we reset the context to the `<s>` tag.
 The probabilities get very small very quickly, so it is more practical to carry out this computation with log probabilities:

 $$\log{\ P(w_{1}\ldots w_{n})} = \log{P(w_{1}| < s > )} + \log{P\left( w_{2} \right|\ w_{1})} + \ldots + \log{P( < /s > \ |\ w_{n})}
 $$